 - Shredded tree and shrub materials extremely cheap (sometimes free!), highly effective as organic material but needs frequent replenishing, can be overly dirty (e.g. weed seeds, insects, disease)

-- Pine Needles (can help acidify alkaline soils, they are readily available, usually free, best for woodland gardens)
+- Pine Needles are readily available, usually free, best for woodland gardens.

 - Leaves are plentiful and free.
 If your trees do not provide enough leaves for your needs neighbours will usually be more than willing to let you have some of theirs.
 Allow the leaves to dry then chop them up by running over them with a lawnmower, weed whackers work well as do shredders.
-Once shredded apply a layer to your beds and borders in late fall)…..do not apply to early as it is advantageous to expose over wintering insects to the cold to kill as many of them off as you can before you mulch.
-Mulching to early provides a safe nesting place for undesirable insects to overwinter.
+Once shredded apply a layer to your beds and borders in late fall.
+Cons include they can be a source of weed seeds and trees seedling and also harbour overwintering insects.

 - Are excellent for under decks, gravel paths, stone mulches and paving stones